TheGuyInTheShell/fastapi-template/README.md

 -   **Jinja Templates**: A template engine for Python, used for generating HTML pages.
 -   **SocketIO**: Enables real-time, bidirectional, and event-based communication between the browser and the server.
 -   **SQLAlchemy**: The Python SQL toolkit and ORM for database access.
+-   **Postgres**: Async and sync conection ready for Postgresql
 -   **Nodemon**: A utility that will monitor for any changes in your source and automatically restart your server.
 -   **Administrative Panel**: A built-in panel for managing API resources and configurations.
+-   **Aiohttp**: An async http request package
+-   **Extra**: Auto permission generator per endpoint and view, module arquitecture and auto add route following the file and folder content

 ## Getting Started

 ### Prerequisites

-Ensure you have Python 3.6 or newer installed on your system.
+Ensure you have Python 3.8 or newer installed on your system.
 Also, make sure Node.js and npm are installed for handling frontend dependencies.

 ### Installation

 1. Clone the repository:

-`git clone https://your-repository-url.git cd your-project-directory`
+`git clone https://github.com/TheGuyInTheShell/fastapi-template.git cd your-project-directory`

 2. Install backend dependencies:

-`pip install -r requirements.txt`
+`pip install -r conda.txt`

 3. Install frontend dependencies: